Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Test Results

 \subsection{Example Charts Model Buys}

-Stock charts that model buy are shown in Fig \ref{example chart 1} and \ref{example chart 2}.
-Stock bar chart of 600 days that model predicts a 10\% rise in price and actually rises are represented.
-The Y-axis represents the stock price, measured in Korean Won for Korea stocks and in dollars for US stocks.
+Stock bar chart of 600 days that model predicts a 10\% rise in price and actually rises are represented in Fig \ref{example chart 1} and \ref{example chart 2}.
+The Y-axis represents the stock price, measured in Korea Won for Korea stocks and in dollars for US stocks.
 The X-axis indicates the ordinal position of the input data.
 The top left corner displays the predicted date.
 Blue indicates a bullish candlestick and gray indicates a bearish.
 OHLCV candles are shown with 5-day SMA (Simple Moving Average), 20/60/120/240/480-day EMA (Exponential Moving Average).